murex/mikado-testbuilders-kata/workshop/4 - Mikado Method to the Rescue.md

 Let's do a more thorough retrospective this time.

-1- Have this workshop fulfill your expectations?
-> Go back to the note you wrote at the beginning of the workshop

-2- Take a few minutes to write 1 or 2 paragraphs to answer this question:
+1- Take a few minutes to write 1 or 2 paragraphs to answer these questions:

+> What are the goods and bads of combining test data builders with the
+> mikado method ?
+>
 > For you, what are the most important concepts and insights from this
 > training?
+>
-How do you plan to use what you’ve learned?
+> How do you plan to use what you’ve learned?

+2- Have this workshop fulfilled your expectations?
+> Go back to the note you wrote at the beginning of the workshop

 3- Read it to your pair, and discuss